 GeneCards Summary for HSPG2 Gene

 HSPG2 (Heparan Sulfate Proteoglycan 2) is a Protein Coding gene.
 Diseases associated with HSPG2 include Schwartz-Jampel Syndrome, Type 1 and Dyssegmental Dysplasia, Silverman-Handmaker Type.
-Among its related pathways are Metabolism of fat-soluble vitamins and Metabolism.
+Among its related pathways are Phospholipase-C Pathway and Metabolism of fat-soluble vitamins.
 GO annotations related to this gene include calcium ion binding and protein C-terminus binding.
 An important paralog of this gene is HMCN1.

 UniProtKB/Swiss-Prot for HSPG2 Gene

 Integral component of basement membranes.
 Component of the glomerular basement membrane (GBM), responsible for the fixed negative electrostatic membrane charge, and which provides a barrier which is both size- and charge-selective.
 It serves as an attachment substrate for cells.
 Plays essential roles in vascularization.
 Critical for normal heart development and for regulating the vascular response to injury.
 Also required for avascular cartilage development.

 Endorepellin in an anti-angiogenic and anti-tumor peptide that inhibits endothelial cell migration, collagen-induced endothelial tube morphogenesis and blood vessel growth in the chorioallantoic membrane.
 Blocks endothelial cell adhesion to fibronectin and type I collagen.
 Anti-tumor agent in neovascularization.
 Interaction with its ligand, integrin alpha2/beta1, is required for the anti-angiogenic properties.
 Evokes a reduction in phosphorylation of receptor tyrosine kinases via alpha2/beta1 integrin-mediated activation of the tyrosine phosphatase, PTPN6.